balihoo/local-connect-client/README.md

 - apiKey (String): This is the brand specific api key provided by Balihoo to the brand.
 - brandKey (string): This is the brand specific indentifier, provided by Balihoo to the brand.
 - locationId (String): This is the brand specific unique location identifier that the client api key and id are being generated for.
 - groupId (String): This is brand specific group identifier.
 It is used to provide access to different levels of the api.
 Currently this field is not used internally
 - userId (String): This is the user id of the requestor of the client api key.
 It is uses for audit purposes.
 Currently this field is not used internally.

 Returns a javascript object:
 ```
 {clientId: xxxxxxxxx, clientApiKey: xxxxxxxxx}
 ```

-## API
+## API Setup
 In order to use the API the javascript object was must be included in the code.
 ```
-<script src='bc.balihoo-cloud.com/assets/localDataAPI/localDataAPI.js' type='text/javascript'></script>
+<script src='bac.balihoo-cloud.com/assets/localDataAPI/localDataAPI.js' type='text/javascript'></script>
 ```
 Once the library has been included, the library is initialized by creating a new local connection object, this is done by passing in the clientId, and clientApiKey from the above step into the LocalConnection method.
 The method is referenced from the 'balihoo' global variable that will be created when the library runs.

 ```
 var connection = new balihoo.LocalConnection(clientId,clientApiKey)
 ```
 Once a local connection object is obtained, the following method calls can be used.
-NOTE: All methods return a promise.
+NOTE: All methods return a promise, or more accurately a Jquery deferred object.

 ## Methods
-###connection.getAllCampaigns()
+### connection.getAllCampaigns()
 This method returns a promise that when fulfilled will return a json representation of all campaigns that reference the current location.

 The returned json is as follows:
 ```
 [